CONCEPT ANALYSIS

 The hierarchy inversion is the gift economy's recruitment mechanism.
 Those who can give โ€” skills, labor, water, fire โ€” acquire social capital.
 Those who can only receive acquire debt.
 The inversion is temporary.
 The debts are not.
 When the lights return, the people who carried water carry moral authority they didn't have before.
 The water creates a bond.
 The bond creates obligation.
 The obligation creates participation.
 The participation creates community.
 And the community becomes the thing you can never leave without becoming the person who walked away from the people who saved them.

 The Blackout Economy exists in potential at all times โ€” a shadow economy that becomes substance when the Grid fails and becomes shadow again when it returns.
 The relationships persist.
 The skills persist.
 The favors compound.
-They are the Dregs' real infrastructure.
+They are the ' real infrastructure.
 They have never experienced a Grid failure.

 Visual Identity